BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 When it comes to satisfying your hunger at Jungfraujoch, you won’t be disappointed.
 With a variety of restaurants offering different cuisines, there’s something for every taste bud.
 And for those with a sweet tooth, a trip to the Lindt Shop is an absolute must.
 Trust me, the chocolates are as heavenly as the views!

 Speaking of views, I’ve been lucky enough to experience Jungfraujoch in both summer and winter – and let me tell you, winter takes the cake!
 The snowcapped mountains, the Aletsch Glacier (the longest glacier in the Alps), and the endless activities available up there make for an unforgettable experience.
-So pack your warmest clothes and get ready to embark on a winter wonderland adventure like no other.
+Make sure to pack your warmest clothes and get ready to embark on a winter wonderland adventure like no other.

 Here is more information on my trip to Jungfraujoch.